How to Establish Texas Domicile as an Expat

 1. Texas Residential Address

-- Own property: Purchase a home or condo (not practical for most expats)
+- Own property: Strongest, least practical for most expats

-- Rent: Long-term lease (expensive if not using the property)
+- Long-term lease: Strong, expensive if not actually using the property

-Obtain a Texas driver's license or state ID.
-This is the single strongest proof of domicile intent.
+Obtain a Texas driver license or state ID under Texas Transportation Code §521.142.
+This is the single strongest single document of domicile intent because it requires in-person identity verification and two proofs of residential address.

 Requirements:

-- Proof of Texas residential address (2 documents: lease + utility bill)
+- Proof of Texas residential address (2 documents: lease + utility bill or bank statement)

-- Proof of US citizenship or legal presence (passport, birth certificate)
+- Proof of US citizenship or lawful presence (passport, birth certificate)

 3. Texas Voter Registration

-Register to vote in Texas.
+Register to vote in Texas under Texas Election Code §11.001.
 This demonstrates you consider Texas your permanent home for civic purposes.
+Register online at VoteTexas.gov or in person at the DPS when getting your driver license.

-Important: Cancel voter registration in your former state.
-You can only be registered in one state at a time.
+Important: Cancel voter registration in your former state in writing the same week.
+You can only be registered in one state at a time, and overlapping registrations are an audit signal.

 4. Update Financial Institutions